fpsvogel/fpsvogel.com/src/_posts/2022-06-24-rails-hotwire-frontend-stack.md

 ## Conclusion

-I've been thinking about this ideal Ruby stack because for the first time I'm working on a Rails app that has a React frontend, and it's been a painful adjustment.
-Sometimes it feels like I'm writing logic twice, once on the backend and again on the frontend.
+I've been thinking about this ideal Ruby stack because for the first time I'm working on a Rails app that has a React front end, and it's been a painful adjustment.
+Sometimes it feels like I'm writing logic twice, once on the back end and again on the front end.
 And what do I get for it?
 Smoother page transitions and buttons that do things without refreshing the page.
 That's nice, but do these simple enhancements have to involve so much extra work?

 On the other extreme, the "vanilla Rails" approach to writing views [is clunky and outdated](https://www.fullstackruby.dev/fullstack-development/2022/06/03/what-would-it-take-for-roda-to-win#y-u-no-like-rails), and Hotwire doesn't fix all the omissions.
-It's no wonder that people go looking for outside frontend solutions such as React.
+It's no wonder that people go looking for outside front-end solutions such as React.

-So I started dreaming about what frontend tools could give a smooth user experience *without* so much extra complexity, and this "RVTWS" stack is the result.
+So I started dreaming about what front-end tools could give a smooth user experience *without* so much extra complexity, and this "RVTWS" stack is the result.
 (Yeah, I need to work on that acronym.)

-On a final note, if you'd like to learn more about Hotwire and StimulusReflex, check out the resources that I've compiled for both of them [in my "Learning Ruby" list](https://github.com/fpsvogel/learn-ruby#hotwire).
+On a final note, if you'd like to learn more about Hotwire and StimulusReflex, check out the resources that I've compiled for both of them [in my "Learn Ruby" list](https://github.com/fpsvogel/learn-ruby#hotwire).